a7madZ3Dev/Shop_App/README.md

-# shop_app 🛒
+# Salla_app 🛒

 Salla is a simple e-Commerce application for training in dealing with Api and Bloc (Cubit) as State Management.
 It is still under development.

 <div align="center">